Skip advert

 Advertisement - Article continues below

-“It’s vital that public charging costs for drivers come down,” Dennis continued.
-“Reducing the rate of VAT charged on electricity sold at EV chargers from the present 20 per cent to match the 5 per cent charged to domestic customers would be a huge help, but this wasn’t included in last month’s Budget.”
+“It’s vital that public charging costs for drivers come down,” said RAC spokesperson Rod Dennis.
+“Reducing the rate of VAT charged on electricity sold at EV chargers from the present 20 per cent to match the 5 per cent charged to domestic customers would be a huge help.”

-Dennis also hinted that a future review from Ofgem could see the fees charging networks have to pay redcued, which could in turn bring costs down for consumers.
+Dennis also hinted that a future review from Ofgem could see a reduction in the fees charging networks have to pay, which could in turn bring costs down for consumers.

-The head of trade body, ChargeUK, Vicky Read, also called for reform.
+The head of trade body ChargeUK, Vicky Read, also called for reform back in 2024.
 She said: “[We need] to help charge point operators offer public charging that is as affordable as possible.
 But [they] are faced with significant costs outside their control.
 Standing charges for rapid charging have risen more than 10-fold in the past 18 months, wholesale electricity prices remain among the highest in the EU28, and operators in the UK do not benefit from carbon credit schemes, unlike many of our European counterparts.

 “We call on the Government and Ofgem to act now to ensure that affordability is not a hurdle in the transition to EVs.”